 Inkit’s direct mail automation software provides you with easy ways to launch your first postcard marketing campaign.
 Save time, money and effort on graphic designers and postcard printing.
 You can cover the entire mailing process, from mail piece design to delivery in one place.

 P.S.
 Inkit has some big things coming.
 Follow us on Facebook to get updates and new marketing ideas every week.

-Try out Inkit today by scheduling a demo.
+Try out Inkit today by contacting us today.